camrossi/akb/README.md

 We have been testing NKT and VKACI on 3 Raspberry Pis nodes with Ubuntu 20.4.
 If you plan to test the same here a few tips:

 * Configure passwordless sudo
+  * Edit sudoers file: sudo nano /etc/sudoers
+  * Find a line which contains includedir /etc/sudoers.d
+  * Below that line add: username ALL=(ALL) NOPASSWD: ALL
 * CRI-O supports ARM64 Ubuntu starting from v1.24
 * edit the `/boot/firmware/cmdline.txt` and enable the following options
   * cgroup_enable=cpuset
   * cgroup_enable=memory
   * cgroup_memory=1
 * Check the maximum MTU supported by the Rpi ethernet interfaces, not all support jumbo MTU. use ` ip -d link list` and look for `maxmtu`
+* The APT Mirror MUST BE http://ports.ubuntu.com/
+* The Pi does not have a RTC (Real Time Clock) so every time is reloaded the time is set back to the build time, at least with Ubuntu 20.0.4.
+So it is mandatory to have NTP working even after the installation or the cluster will die after a reload as all the certificate will be invalid.